3107Omar/Fraud-Detection-Pipline-AWS/README.md

 # Fraud-Detection-Pipline-AWS
-Simple app deployed on AWS to receive input data and train a model
+fraud detection pipeline is an app deployed on AWS to receive input data and train a model